BishoySedra/HPC_Labs/Practical Revision/README.md

         }
     }

-    // calculate the size of the array for each process int chunk_size = N / processes;
+    //Calculate the size of the array for each process int chunk_size = N / processes;

-    // define local array for each process int *local_A = new int[chunk_size];
+    //Define the local array for each process int *local_A = new int[chunk_size];

-    // scatter the array to all processes MPI_Scatter(A, chunk_size, MPI_INT, local_A, chunk_size, MPI_INT, 0, MPI_COMM_WORLD);
+    //Scatter the array to all processes
+    MPI_Scatter(A, chunk_size, MPI_INT, local_A, chunk_size, MPI_INT, 0, MPI_COMM_WORLD);

     // adding the value of b to the local array of each process